-Regarding pumping as often as you can – the goal is to keep the breast causing the mastitis as empty as possible.
+Regarding pumping as often as you can – the goal is to keep the affected breast as empty as possible.
 Use a warm compress on your breast before you pump.
-(If it makes it easier to get more pumping sessions in, you can hook yourself up for some sessions on just the affected side.
-Just make sure you don’t forget about the other side and get yourself a double case of mastitis.)
+If it makes it easier to get more pumping sessions in, you can hook yourself up for some sessions on just the affected side.
+Just make sure you don’t forget about the other side and get yourself a double case of mastitis.

 It can be painful to pump on the affected side, especially in the beginning before letdown.
 Try hooking yourself up to pump only on the good side (cover the “bad” side with a breast pad or something) and then hook up the affected side after letdown.
 Then make sure you empty the “bad” side by doing breast compressions.